← All Neural Networks & Deep Learning modules

 ])

-AI anchor — depth is the whole game at scale The networks behind image recognition and language have not just three layers but dozens to hundreds, organized into repeating blocks.
-A large language model is a very deep stack of identical layers (called transformer blocks).
-Everything you are about to watch — depth letting the boundary curve where width alone cannot — is the same reason those giant models can capture structure that shallow models never could.
-Depth is not a detail; it is the defining idea of the field.
+AI anchor — depth is the central architectural choice at scale Production networks for image recognition and language modeling comprise not three layers but dozens to hundreds, typically organized into repeating block structures.
+A large language model is a deep stack of identical layers, termed transformer blocks.
+The phenomenon demonstrated in this module — depth enabling decision boundaries that no width alone can achieve — is the same principle by which large-scale models capture structure that shallow architectures cannot.
+Depth is not an incidental detail of the architecture; it is the defining design choice of the field.

 Check your understanding